proxytranslation/user-docs/dashboard2/content/exporttranslation.md

 # Export translation

-By clicking on this link, the general Export dialog will open.
+By clicking on this link, the general Export dialog will open on the old Dashboard.
 Most of the options will be familiar from the Work package generation dialog.
 Choose a file format of your preference (with XLIFF being the _de facto_ industry standard, it is recommended that you go with this option, as it is more structured than CSV).

 **Languages to export** You can choose to export more than one target languages in one go, or choose to export them all.